j-random-geek/galaxy_credential_refresh/README.md

 will need to be refreshed periodically to ensure that project updates won't fail.

 This repository includes a playbook and a role designed to:
-a) Generate a new Gateway OAuth token with read-only scope, and
+- Generate a new Gateway OAuth token with read-only scope, and
-b) Apply it to any Galaxy credentials that point to the same AAP instance.
+- Apply it to any Galaxy credentials that point to the same AAP instance.

 This code will not update Galaxy credentials whose `url` component points to a different system such as Ansible Galaxy, console.redhat.com, or another AAP instance.